Integrative alternatives for reducing cadmium (Cd) concentration in cacao beans in Latin America and the Caribbean

 The implemented initiative

-The major objective of this platform is to promote the use of research and innovation for the sustainable production of cacao in LAC countries, with due attention to quality and low Cd levels, allowing to differentiate in international markets.
-To fulfill this objective, the platform is organized into four components such as: 1) genetics and plant nutrition to lower Cd in cacao plants, 2) strengthening laboratory capacity and technology to mitigate Cd in cacao, 3) organize the cacao value chain to reduce the effect of Cd in cacao and 4) knowledge management.
-The platform performs in a interdisciplinary manner to reduce, in at least 30%, cadmium concentration in cacao beans through the application of soil amendments and/or cultivar selection with low Cd uptake capacity.
+The main objective of this platform is to promote the use of research and innovation for the sustainable production of cacao in LAC countries, with due attention to quality and achieving low Cd levels, enabling participation in international markets.
+To fulfill this objective, the platform is organized into four components: 1) genetics and plant nutrition to lower Cd in cacao plants, 2) strengthening laboratory capacity and technology to mitigate Cd in cacao, 3) organize the cacao value chain to reduce the effect of Cd in cacao and 4) knowledge management.
+The platform performs in an interdisciplinary manner to reduce cadmium concentration in cacao beans by at least 30% through the application of soil amendments and/or selection of cultivars with low Cd uptake capacity.

 Sustainability of the cacao supply chain through the use of scientific research and innovation for positioning LAC cacao as high quality and low cadmium